 We’re always thrilled to welcome new participating artists to the Eastside Culture Crawl!
-The information below will help you understand the benefits, elegibility criteria, and the steps to registering as a Crawl artist.
+The information below will help you understand the benefits, eligibility criteria, and the steps to registering as a Crawl artist.
 And once you’ve registered, check out Crawling 101, our resource guide for getting the most out of your Crawl experience!
+The deadline for new artist applications for 2023 is November 9th.

 Being a Crawl artist allows you to welcome a broad public into your studio, expand your fanbase by introducing your art to attendees, and deepen your relationship with fans by telling them about your work, your creative process, and answering their questions.
 It’s an opportunity to create a lasting memory for visitors.
 People are more likely to promote an artist they’ve met and liked.